 With the launch of operations at this new electricity generation facility, we now have a total capacity of 101 MW in this country, making us the largest private electricity producer in the country.

 We have been operating in Chile since 2014 through CGE, a long-running business, established in 1905, and one of the most important power conglomerates in the country.
-Our business is focused on the power sector and natural gas from Arica to Puerto Williams in Chile, as well as in four major provinces of Argentina.

 We are the leading natural gas distribution company in Mexico.
 We provide services to 62 cities in the country, including Mexico City, representing a total of 1.7 million customers at the close of 2017.
 We also operate in the country's electricity generation sector, with an installed capacity of 2 GW in combined-cycle power plants and 234 MW in wind power.